canonical/checkbox/docs/explanation/configs.rst

 .. warning::

    Circular import is not allowed.
-We advise you to use this feature in moderation since whilst it can simplify the maintanoneng of multiple configurations by avoiding copy-pasting values around, it can also make debugging a configuration complicated.
+We advise you to use this feature in moderation since whilst it can simplify the maintenance of multiple configurations by avoiding copy-pasting values around, it can also make debugging a configuration complicated.